cajun-code/erebus/README.rst

 Usage
 -----------

+To see a list of tasks erebus can do:

+   erebos

 To create a new C++ project:

    erebos project NAME

-To see a list of tasks erebus can do:
+To create a new C++ project without Tests:

+   erebos project NAME --no-testing

+To add Igloo Testing to an existing project:

-   erebos
+   erebos setup_test .

 To create a header file: